dorajistyle/flask-canjs-i18n-boilerplate/readme.md

 * Google's crawler friendly url('#!').
 * Generate document easily.(Sphinx)
 * Do testing easily. (nosetests)
 * Do you need more Features?
-Fork it and add it! :D
+Fork it and improve it! :D

 ## How it works?